-That’s not surprising, really: In America today, only around seven percent of adults have served in the military — a drop of more than half from 1980 — and less than .5 percent of the American population are active duty members of the armed forces.
+That’s not surprising, really: In America today, only around seven percent of adults have served in the military — a drop of more than half from 1980 — and less than .5 percent of the American population are active-duty members of the U.S. Armed Forces.
 That means the chances are high that you can go through most days never encountering anyone who has volunteered to be troops on the ground wherever the United States has a military presence.

-Philly is home to about 59,000 vets, among the 840,000 throughout the state.
+Philly is home to almost 59,000 vets, among the nearly 800,000 throughout the state.
 Let today be a day we think about how we can honor their service by giving back to them, especially those who have had trouble adjusting to life outside the military.
 It seems the least we can do.

 Below, how to get started on your mission to help veterans in the U.S.